 - Does the cost of this product end up saving me money long-term?

 When I considered getting a high-end wallet the answer to both of those questions was yes, so it was an easy decision.
 Shortly after seeing how much a simple wallet upgrade pleased me, I used the same questions to guide me through upgrading other everyday items I never gave much thought to enhancing.
-What followed was an assortment of products that did actually make my everyday routines easier, more efficient, and cost-effective such as a smart coffee mug that improved the office coffee to the point of no longer spending money at Dunkin Donuts, a pair of wireless earbuds which has a 24hr battery and much less expensive than Apple’s version, and even signing up for a grocery delivery service that would give me back hours of time each year by no longer having to wait on line at the supermarket.
+What followed was an assortment of products that did actually make my everyday routines easier, more efficient, and cost-effective such as a smart coffee mug that improved the office coffee to the point of no longer spending money at Dunkin Donuts, a pair of wireless earbuds which has a 24hr battery and much less expensive than Apple’s version, and even signing up for a grocery delivery service that would give me back hours of time each year by no longer having to wait in line at the supermarket.

 Of course, many of these products and services aren’t exactly new but my inability to consider making changes to my daily routines made them new for me.
-In actuality, if I had taking time to pause and analyze each of my routines, I probably would have saved myself much more time, money, and energy by adapting to changes earlier.
+In actuality, if I had been taking time to pause and analyze each of my routines, I probably would have saved myself much more time, money, and energy by adapting to changes earlier.

-It shouldn’t have taken me an episode like losing my wallet to re-think my daily routines so the next time you see an interesting product being advertised, don’t always be so quick to dismiss it because you might be missing out on something that could make your days easier and much less stressful.
+It shouldn’t have taken me an episode like losing my wallet to re-think my daily routines, so the next time you see an interesting product being advertised, don’t always be so quick to dismiss it because you might be missing out on something that could make your days easier and much less stressful.